inpowerstrategies/inpowerstrategies.github.io/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deployments

+The website is currently deployed on the branch `master` using `angular-cli-ghpages` - please see the [Wiki](https://github.com/inpowerstrategies/inpowerstrategies.github.io/wiki).